flame-engine/flame/doc/game.md

 }
 ```

-**Note:** Do not instantiate your game in a build method.
-Instead you should create an instance of
+**Note:** If you instantiate your game in a build method your game will be rebuilt every time the
+ Flutter tree gets rebuilt, which usually is more often than you'd like.
+To avoid this, you can
- your game and reference it within your widget structure, like it is done in the example above.
+ instead create an instance of your game first and reference it within your widget structure, like
- Otherwise your game will be rebuilt every time the Flutter tree gets rebuilt.
+ it is done in the example above.

 To remove components from the list on a `BaseGame` the `remove` or `removeAll` methods can be used.
 The first can be used if you just want to remove one component, and the second can be used when you